juhasev/sample-ninja-help/edit-datavariable-settings.md

 ## Option labels

-Option labels are shows for radio and checkbox questions only.
+Option labels are shown for radio and checkbox questions only.

 ### Editing option labels
 Here you can create / delete option labels.
 The option label is what you want to call the option internally, this text will never be displayed to the panelists.
 Panelists will see localized questions instead.
 You can see the question setup under the **LOCALIZATIONS** tab.